engmubarak48/jmohamud.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "An AI researcher working at the intersection of AI, Neuroscience, and drug discovery."
+subtitle: "A PhD candidate working at the intersection of AI, Neuroscience, and drug discovery."

 profile:
   align: right